 In Photoshop under File > File Info… you can enter keywords to embed SEO metadata.

 In Lightroom, under Library you can enter your SEO keywords under the Keywording bullet.
 You can add personal details under the Metadata bullet.

 For SEO tags, I’d create several that you plan to use (or already use) on your website and directly copy them to your blog.
 You can use your name, location, your photography brand, the client, what the shoot was for, and any descriptive words you can include.
 Adding SEO tags can do way more to improve your SEO than not using any or using irrelevant ones.

-So everyone I work with knows how crazy I am about using analytics and reading digital data!
-It’s just as crucial to track your blog’s analytics as it is your website’s.
-Through analytics, you can see what posts generate the most buzz and which may be falling flat, which is valuable intel!
+It’s as good an idea to track your blog’s analytics as it is to track your website’s.
+Through analytics, you can see what posts generate the most buzz and which may be falling flat, which is valuable intel.
 You don’t want to be wasting your time writing posts that no one is interested in reading.

 There are a number of ways to track how well your blog posts are doing.
 Number one is Google Analytics; it’s easy to set up and will give you a great deal of useful information.
 A few things you can track through Google Analytics include:

 In tandem with Google Analytics, I would also recommend enabling an RSS feed with your blog so that users can subscribe to your posts.
 Be sure to add the RSS feed of your choosing to Google Analytics results since many people never actually click through to a site when viewing through a reader and/or email feeds.

 If you’re experiencing writer’s block, reach out via email or call us at 1 610 260 0200 and we can help cultivate some ideas for you!

 This article was originally written in March of 2017, was updated by Justin Kohn in Dec.
 2019, and re-updated by Varun Raghupathi in May 2020.